My Main Page with Links to My Other

 Worse, the contractors are allowed to

-The contracting process itself is filled with Byzantine rules and interest
+negotiate bad performance grades.
+The contracting process itself reeks of Byzantine rules and interest

 group pressures.
 The GAO reports a gross lack of monitoring and enforcement.

-types and concludes that fixed-price contracts are the best at providing goods.
+types and concludes that fixed-price contracts are best at providing goods.

 Incentive based contracts are the best overall and the best for providing